auroris/City-of-Heroes-Account-Portal/README.md

 * create.phtml is displayed as text above the create your account form.
 Use this for EULA, rules, etc.
 * index.phtml lets you customize your main index page.
 If you do not have this file, a default server status message will be displayed instead.
 * menuitems.phtml allows you to add additional menu items to the bottom of the main menu.

+# Upgrade Guide

+I've changed a lot of things in the portal.
+Here's some major things that might trip you up:
+* I moved \App\Config to \Config.
+* I've added a lot of items to config.env, check config.env.example to see what's new.
+* Remember to run `php composer.phar install` to get new required libraries.

 # Support